 Diaper wetness indicator adhesives are unique to other hot melt technologies, because they quickly and distinctly change color at the moment of wetness, providing a lasting visual change and more efficient consumer cost management.

 Consumers will know at a glance when the core has absorbed any fluid, and with high humidity resistance, the color will not change prematurely.
+Watch our video.

 H.B.
 Fuller Innovative Solutions for Thinner Cores